aponamarev/RoboND-Rover-Project/writeup_template.md

 [link to my video result](./output/autonomous.mp4)

+**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
+Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

+For simulation I used provided Roversim.app.
+I ran this simulation using 640 x 480 screen resolution and fastest graphics quality.
+Resulting output was in 11 - 14 FPS range.

 ## [Rubric](https://review.udacity.com/#!/rubrics/916/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.